testing-library/testing-library-docs/docs/example-react-hooks-useContext.md

 the child component using the context

 ```
-import React, { useContext } from 'react';
+import React, { useContext } from 'react'

-import Context from '../store/context';
+import Context from '../store/context'

 const TestHookContext = () => {
   const context = useContext(Context)